getherbie/herbie/example/site/pages/2-doc/2-first-steps/4-configuration.md

 Herbie CMS uses a configuration file to hold settings.
 These default configurations are defined in the [config/defaults.php](https://github.com/getherbie/herbie/blob/2.x/config/defaults.php) file.

-The following variables are available in the configuration file as PHP constants and simple strings:
+The following variables are available in the configuration file as PHP constants as constant strings:

     APP_PATH
     SITE_PATH